davenquinn/xenoliths/paper/text/figure-captions.md

 Schematic cross-sections showing potential scenarios for modification of the marginal mantle lithosphere at the end of subduction in the early Miocene.
-Forearc crust (orange) is generalized for late-Cretaceous inherited structure, and includes Salina nappes and associated Franciscan-complex fragments. (a) Migration of the East Pacific mantle upwelling beneath the continental margin, forming a slab window and causing wholesale replacement of sub-Salinia mantle lithosphere with ascended asthenosphere. (b) Translation of the Monterey plate stalled slab along the former subduction megathrust to a current position beneath the California Coast Ranges [after @Bohannon1995] (c) Mantle lithosphere beneath the Crystal Knob eruption site composed of
+Forearc crust (orange) is generalized for late-Cretaceous inherited structure [see @fig:cross_sections], including Salina nappes and associated Franciscan-complex fragments.
+(a) Migration of the East Pacific mantle upwelling beneath the continental margin, forming a slab window and causing wholesale replacement of sub-Salinia mantle lithosphere with ascended asthenosphere. (b) Translation of the Monterey plate stalled slab along the former subduction megathrust to a current position beneath the California Coast Ranges [after @Bohannon1995] (c) Mantle lithosphere beneath the Crystal Knob eruption site composed of